FRRouting/frr/doc/user/snmp.rst

-Upon successful connection, you should get something like this in the log of each Frr daemons:
+Upon successful connection, you should get something like this in the log of each FRR daemons:

 ::